PDLT-University-of-York/test-split-site/docs/ultra/prepare-module-site.md

     - [Mentimeter surveys](../other-tools/mentimeter/asynchronous-use.md) and other interactions

 === "Good practice: examples"
-    The case studies below demonstrate how advanced tools features have been applied in module sites across the University.
+    The case studies below demonstrate how advanced tools and features have been applied in module sites across the University.
 You can also browse our [full set of case studies](../training/case-studies/index.md) for more examples.

     ??? case-study "Case study: Developing the ‘Structure of English’ module site (using Discussions and Tests)"